Otus-DevOps-2018-09/demshin_infra/README.md

 ### The main task.
 Simple infrastructure using modules

 - added options for various keys in variables.tf
+- separate environments
 - setup starage on buckets for tfsate & tfstate.lock

+### An additional task

-- separate environments
+-

 ## homework Terraform-1